Gift tax in India – Rules and Exemptions List of blood relatives

 1. If gift is in form of Immovable property:

-If property is gifted without consideration and stamp duty paid exceeds Rs 50000, then the stamp duty will be taken as gift value.
+If the property is gifted without consideration and the stamp duty paid exceeds Rs 50000, then the stamp duty will be taken as gift value.

-If property is gifted with consideration then difference between stamp duty value and consideration or purchase price, will be considered as gift value.
+If the property is gifted with consideration then the difference between stamp duty value and consideration or purchase price will be considered as gift value.

 Isn’t this unfair to tax on gifts?
-After all gifts are given and received out of love and affection so why to pay tax on this.
-To answer this discontent, income tax act has provided some exemptions in gift tax in India rules, which are as follows:
+After all, gifts are given and received out of love and affection so why pay tax on this?
+To answer this discontent, Income Tax Act has provided some exemptions in gift tax in India rules, which are as follows:

 1. If the gift amount in a financial year is below Rs 50000 then no gift tax provisions will be applied and the complete amount will be tax free.